 Preaching the gospel

-Church attenders are the ones who need to hear how their complete state of loss is totally transformed by the grace of God in Christ.
+So, church attenders are the ones who need to hear how their complete state of loss is totally transformed by what Christ has done for them on the cross.
 The unchurched, on the other hand, are confused by what amounts to high theology.
 They can't understand the concept of the atonement.
-The gospel concerns the coming Kingdom.
-This truth is encapsulated in Christ's resurrection.
-Jesus is alive, and because he lives we can live now and for eternity in the presence of our creator God.
-All we have to do is ask Jesus for this gift.
+The gospel concerns the the good news about Jesus.
+This truth is encapsulated in Jesus' resurrection; He is alive, and because he lives we can live also, now and for eternity.
+All anyone has to do is ask Jesus for his gift of eternal life.

 The message of the empty tomb is the good news for the unchurched.
 It's all about Easter, not Good Friday!